 What happens if I refuse a DUI breath or chemical test?

-Under Arizona’s Implied Consent Law a driver who refuses a DUI breath or chemical legally requested by police will face the following consequences:
+Under Arizona’s Implied Consent Law a driver who refuses a DUI breath, blood, or urine test subject to Arizona DUI laws requested by police will face the following consequences:

 - Driver’s license suspension for one year; or two years for a second refusal within seven years.